super-linter/super-linter/README.md

   - `pwsh` linters
   - `c#` linters

-## Configure super-linter
+## Configure Super-linter

-You can configure super-linter using the following environment variables:
+You can configure Super-linter using the following environment variables:

 | **Environment variable**                        | **Default Value**               | **Description**                                                                                                                                                                                                      |
 |-------------------------------------------------|---------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|